Skip to main content

 • Vinegar

 Some common insects that destroy hibiscus are aphids, ants, thrips, coast flies, fungus, and mosquitoes.
 Most hibiscus plants become infected by insects due to poor management techniques.
-Watering and feeding your plant properly will make your plant healthy and will develop its natural resistance to these pests.
+Watering and feeding your plant properly will help develop its resistance to these pests.

 Hibiscus Flower